 High schools students who are planning to study sociology in college should take classes in English and the social sciences.
 They should also hone their writing skills.

 What Else You Need to Know

-Studying sociology as an undergraduate can prepare you for graduate programs in other disciplines, for example law, social work, business and public health.
+- Studying sociology as an undergraduate can prepare you for graduate programs in other disciplines, such as law, social work, business, and public health.

-One usually does not need to have an undergraduate degree in sociology to apply to graduate programs.
-Most accept applicants who have undergraduate degrees in a social science, the humanities, a natural sciences or mathematics.
+- One usually does not need to have an undergraduate degree in sociology to apply to graduate programs.
+Most accept applicants who have undergraduate degrees in a social science, the humanities, natural science, or mathematics.